sdsc/sdsc-summer-institute-2023/1.0_preparation_day_welcome_and_orientation/README.md

 alias jupyter-compute-keras-nlp="galyleo launch --account ${SI23_ACCOUNT} --reservation ${SI23_RES_CPU} --partition compute --qos ${SI23_QOS_CPU} --cpus 128 --memory 243 --time-limit 01:30:00 --conda-env keras-nlp --conda-yml keras-nlp.yaml --mamba --quiet"
 [train108@login02 ~]$
 ```

+If you are unable to run any of the command aliases we are testing, please let us know in the Zoom chat.

 ### Setting up SSH keys